jevko/writing/2023-07-23-revelation.md

 `reference ::=` $\boldsymbol{\tau}$

-It's denoted simply by the letter tau $\tau$.
+It's denoted simply by the letter tau $\tau$, which is our zero-argument **reference operator**.
 What it does is it refers to the topmost variable in current scope.

-Normally the topmost variable is the one introduced by the lambda closest to the current position, i.e.:
+Normally the topmost variable is the one introduced by the lambda closest to the current position.
+That is:

 $$
 \lambda \tau